Skip to main content

 You might want to hire a real estate attorney to do so.

 You will need to set an interest rate, one that is at least as high as the minimum rate set by the IRS.
-This is called the Applicable Federal Rate (AFR), which is usually a lot lower than the best mortgage rate you could get at a bank.9
+This is called the Applicable Federal Rate (AFR), which is usually lower than the best mortgage rate you could get at a bank.9

 Co-sign a mortgage